Patrick Allies will provide conducting lessons for the Apprentice Conductor

 The Ripieno Choir is proud to support an apprentice conductor position, created to provide choral conducting experience and training to a young musician for whom this is an important area of interest.
 This novel initiative attracted coverage in Making Music’s High Notes magazine.
 You can read the article here

-The Apprentice Conductor will receive regular tuition in choral conducting from our music director, Patrick Allies, free of charge, all whilst singing with the choir in our weekly rehearsals.
-As their skills and confidence grow over the year, the Apprentice Conductor will take on some conducting responsibilities within rehearsals, and will have the opportunity to conduct in our concerts.
-For further information about our repertoire, please go to the next concert and season programme pages of this website.
+The Apprentice Conductor receives regular tuition in choral conducting from our music director, Patrick Allies, free of charge, all whilst singing with the choir in our weekly rehearsals.
+As their skills and confidence grow over the year, the Apprentice Conductor takes on some conducting responsibilities within rehearsals, and has the opportunity to conduct us in our concerts.

 Who is it for?